lambrospetrou/oxford-msc/plain-text/ch-dist-sys-hypercube.md

 Before explaining the arguments of the algorithm we explain some important topics used thourghout this chapter, using an example f-tree, see **Figure X.1**.

-![alt text][cost_ftree]
+![alt text][cost-ftree-example]
-[cost_ftree]: cost-tree.png "Simple Factorization Tree"
-**Figure X.1 - a simple factorization tree.**
+[hc-ftree-example]: hc-ftree-example.png "Example f-tree" **Figure X.1 - a simple factorization tree.**

-This f-tree has six attributes, and each attribute internally gets an ID ranging from zero to (N-1), where N in this case equals six.
+This f-tree has five attributes, and each attribute internally gets an ID ranging from zero to (N-1), where N in this case equals five.
 Assume that the IDs for these attributes are as below:

 ```
 ID(A) = 0